a-chris/new.achris.me/src/_posts/2024-02-19-setup-ruby-vscode.md

 ![CopyRubyReference](/images/blog/vscode/ruby_reference.webp)

-So you will get `Strategies::Advertisement::Fetchers::Unnotified` in your clipboard, ready to be pasted and used in your code.
+So you will get `Strategies::..:Fetchers::Unnotified` in your clipboard, ready to be pasted and used in your code.

 ## Solargraph